lod-io/Carina/README.md

 ## How to Use the Application
 Open your web browser and go to `http://localhost:3000`

+## License
+AI Architect is released under the MIT License.
+You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Troubleshooting 🛠️

 ### Common Issues and Solutions